Panasonic G3 vs GF5

 The Panasonic Lumix DMC-G3 has a native sensitivity range from ISO 160 to ISO 6400.
 The corresponding ISO settings for the Panasonic Lumix DMC-GF5 are ISO 160 to ISO 6400, with the possibility to increase the ISO range to 160-12800.

 Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
-Of the two cameras under consideration, the GF5 has a markedly higher DXO score than the G3 (overall score 5 points higher), which will translate into better image quality.
-The advantage is based on 0.4 bits higher color depth, 1 EV in additional dynamic range, and 0.1 stops of reduced low light sensitivity.
+Of the two cameras under review, the G3 has a notably higher overall DXO score than the GF5 (overall score 6 points higher), which gives it an advantage in terms of imaging quality.
+This advantage is based on 0.5 bits higher color depth, 0.6 EV in additional dynamic range, and 0.2 stops in additional low light sensitivity.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, and both provide the same movie specifications (1080/60i).